 Simulator recognizes three types of load profiles: daily, weekly, and weekday/weekend.
 Define the load schedule as one of these classes by selecting one of the choices listed under Schedule Type.
 Daily load profiles specify how load is to vary over the course of a single day.
 If the simulation stretches over multiple days, the same load variation will be modeled for each subsequent day if the active load profile is of type daily.
 A weekly load profile is actually a composite of 7 daily load profiles.
 It allows you to specify load multipliers for each hour of each day of the week.
 If the simulation occurs over multiple weeks, the same weekly load variation will be modeled for each subsequent week if the active load profile is of type weekly.
 Finally, a weekday/weekend load profile gives you the flexibility to specify different load profiles for weekdays and weekend days.
-If all weekdays exhibit the same load variations, specifying a weekly schedule requires you to enter a profile for each day of the week.
+If all weekdays exhibit the same load variations, specifying a weekday/weekend schedule will require less work than specifying a weekly schedule, since a weekly schedule requires you to enter a profile for each day of the week.
 Use a weekly profile if you want to model the variations in load peaks and shoulders exhibited by different days of the week.